TRANTANKHOA/stock_crawler/README.md

 ## Design

 This design is up to known descriptions and I will try to elaborate on possible scenarios in practice.
-First I can notice that data between each file has different set of fields and also file types.
+First I can noticethat data between each file has different set of fields and also file types.
 It's not clear what can be assumed with certainty regarding data schemas from our service providers.
 For now, I have implemented a function to scan available data to define a generic flat table schema containing all possible fields across all files.
 The table will be store in a SQLite local database on disk for demonstration purpose.
 See `magellan.Pipeline.init_table` method for details.

 All files appear to be tab separated file format, however some file has an end line with the line count as summary, i.e. the last line in some files isn't part of the intended file content.
 This can possibly be used to detect data integrity but it depends on the service providers consistently setting this summary at the end of file.
 This line summary is ignore by the demo implementation for now.

 Although not demonstrated here, I think it's best to mirror this SFTP data source to an S3 bucket for archival, with object life cycle setting so that files older than e.g. 30 days are moved to glacier tier for cost saving.
 This can be